Format of THEA Math

 - In these types of questions, you need to solve problems by using reasoning skills or mathematical skills or a combination of both.

-The number of questions that you answer correct in the THEA Math section is used to calculate your scaled scores in the THEA Math test.
+The number of questions that you answer correctly in the Math section is used to calculate your scaled scores.
 These scaled scores range from 200 to 300 and in order to pass this section, you need to score at least 230 points.

-If you do not pass the THEA Math test, you may retake the test after a gap of minimum 14 days from the previous test date.
+If you do not pass in this section, you may retake the test after a gap of minimum 14 days from the previous test date.
 Also note that you may register yourself for a second attempt within the 14-day period; however, you cannot retake the test until the 15th day from the previous test date.
-In the second attempt, you may attempt only the Math section if you have been able to clear the other THEA test sections.
+In the second attempt, you may try only the Math section if you have been able to clear the others.

-Hence, it can be concluded that the THEA Math Test evaluates you on a variety of skills.
+Hence, it can be concluded that the Math section evaluates you on a variety of skills.
 Also, there are a number of different questions that appear in this test section.
 All you need to remember is the passing scores you need and the areas where you need to be strong.
-Hence, don't take the THEA Math test lightly and instead start preparing for it right away!
-After all, to pass the THEA test, you need to pass every section of it with flying colors!
+Hence, don't take the test lightly and instead start preparing for it right away!
+After all, to become successful, you need to pass every section of it with flying colors!